-CA-1.1 General Requirements (continued)
+CA-1.1 Bahraini Investment Firm Licensees (continued)

-In addition to the requirements contained in this Module, investment firm licensees will also be subject to qualitative high-level controls and risk management requirements, in Modules HC (High-level Controls) and RM (Risk Management) (to be issued later in 2007, as part of the second phase release of Volume 4).
+- CA-1.1.6 Should an investment firm licensee fail to comply with the requirements of this Module, the CBB may impose enforcement measures, as described in Module EN. - CA-1.1.7 Investment firms licensed after the initial publication of Volume 4 (Investment Business), in April 2006, must comply with the requirements of this Module at the point of being issued a license.
+Investment firms already licensed prior to the initial publication of Volume 4 are required to comply with the requirements of this Module from 1 January 2007 onwards.
+Further details on transition arrangements are given in Module ES (Executive Summary). - CA-1.1.8 In addition to the requirements contained in this Module, investment firm licensees will also be subject to qualitative high-level controls and risk management requirements, in Modules HC (High-level Controls) and RM (Risk Management) (to be issued later in 2007, as part of the second phase release of Volume 4).
 Some of these requirements are relevant to the capital requirements in this Module.